 Training Director, Mark Bentley addresses SEG Reservoir Modelling Workshop

-The workshop, convened by the SEG (Society of Exploration Geophysicists) and co-supported by AAPG (American Association of Petroleum Geologists), SPE (Society of Petroleum Engineers), EAGE (European Association of Geoscientists & Engineers) and the SPWLA (Society of Petrophysicists & Well Log Analysts) is being held in San Diego, California this week (3-8 August, 2014).
+Convened by SEG (Society of Exploration Geophysicists) and co-supported by AAPG (American Association of Petroleum Geologists), SPE (Society of Petroleum Engineers), EAGE (European Association of Geoscientists & Engineers) and the SPWLA (Society of Petrophysicists & Well Log Analysts), the workshop is held in San Diego, California this week.

 The sell-out event is focussed on reservoir modelling and simulation and forms part of an attempt to bring together different disciplines so issues of cross-discipline interest and cooperation (integration) can be discussed.
 This is why so many societies are involved.
 In attendance are large groups of geophysicists, geologists and reservoir engineers - sitting alongside each other - almost all from oil companies including Exxon Mobil, Shell, Maersk, Conoco, and Chevron.
 AGR is one of only two service companies invited to address the forum this week.

 Mark Bentley, Director of AGR’s TRACS Training was asked to give a key note talk fronting the geological reservoir modelling afternoon session on the Tuesday.
 Mark commented: